asmodeus-p/gesture_order_app/README.txt

 This is a local desktop application built with Python (PyQt6 and OpenCV) that allows managing orders using hand gestures via your laptop camera.
 Gestures are recognized using MediaPipe Hands.

+Latest Changes:
+    - fixed bugs where fist is detected as thumbs up

 Minimum Viable Product includes:

 Gestures: